rimcoin/Paper/README.md

 Rimcoin does not use a blockchain, so Rimcoin mining is simply finding a hash below a certain value.

 You will ALWAYS be rewarded 50 coins, when you find a hash.

+# RNP

+RNP is the Rimcoin Network Protocol, and it's documentation is [here](https://github.com/rimcoin/RNP-STANDARD)